Vsetín: Etymology

 The name Vsetín was derived from the personal Slavic name Vsata, Seta, Sěntoslav or Svatoslav.
 It was probably the name of a man who was tasked with deforesting the area and establishing the first fields.
-The first name used was Setteinz, the name Wssetin was used since 1396.
+The initial form of the settlement's name was Setteinz.
+The name Vsetín (in the oldest documents written as Wssetin) has been used since 1396 at the latest.

 Geography

+Vsetín is located about 25 km northeast of Zlín and 54 km west of Žilina in Slovakia.
+It lies in a hilly landscape of the Hostýn-Vsetín Mountains.
+The highest point is the Cáb mountain at 841 m above sea level, which is located on the eastern border of the municipal territory.